fcakir/mihash/batch-hashing/README.md

 ```

 ## Datasets/Models
-Currently,  only the CIFAR dataset is supported.
+The CIFAR dataset is supported.
 See `+IMDB` folder.

 Two model types are supported:  single-layer (`+Models/fc1.m`) and VGG-F (`+Models/vggf.m`).